-Candidates should not be entered for assessment without being clear of the importance of working safely, and tractice of doing so.
+Candidates should not be entered for assessment without being clear of the importance of working safely, and practice of doing so.
 The tutor must immediately stop an assessment if a candidate work to safely.
-At the discretion of the tutor, depending on the severity of the incident, the candidate may be given a warning.
-If they continue to work unsafely however, their assessment must be ended and they must retake the assessment at a later date.
+At the discretion of the tutor, depending on the severity of the incident, the sandidate may be given a warning.
+If they continue to work unsafely however, ment must be ended and they must retake the assessment at a later date.

-Compliance with timings
+iance with timings

-time, not any additional setting up the centre needs to carry out to create an appropriate assessment environment.
+mings provided are estimates to support centre planning.
+They refer to assessment time, not any additional setting up the centre needs to carry out to create an appropriate assessment environment.